Rikyu (film): Awards

-Rentarō Mikuni won the Best Actor Award of the Japanese Academy for his roles in this film and Tsuribaka Nisshi of the same year.
-He also won four other Japanese acting awards for the role.
-Tōru Takemitsu won the Japanese Academy award for best musical score.
-Director Hiroshi Teshigahara won awards from the Berlin International Film Festival, and the Montréal World Film Festival.
+Rentarō Mikuni won the Best Actor Award of the Japanese Academy for his role in this film (he also won for Tsuribaka Nisshi in the same year).
+In addition, Mikuni won four other Japanese acting awards for the role.

+Tōru Takemitsu won the Japanese Academy Award for Best Musical Score for his work on the film.
+Director Hiroshi Teshigahara won awards from the Berlin International Film Festival, and the Montreal World Film Festival.
 The film was selected as the Japanese entry for the Best Foreign Language Film at the 62nd Academy Awards, but was not accepted as a nominee.